abdelkarimer-razki/ArtOfThree/README.md

 We would like to express our gratitude to Bruno Simon for creating the course that inspired this repository.
 His expertise and dedication to teaching Three.js have been instrumental in providing a valuable learning resource for aspiring 3D graphics developers.

 ## Contact
-For any questions, feedback, or inquiries related to this repository or the Bruno Simon's course, please feel free to contact us at bilrim.errazki@gmail.com
+For any questions, feedback, or inquiries related to this repository or the Bruno Simon's course, please feel free to contact me at bilrim.errazki@gmail.com

 Happy learning and enjoy exploring the world of Three.js!